-On the corporate level, the Curriculum Review Committee/Training Advisory Group (CRC/TAG), described in GBP-HR-44, Management and Generic Sector Training Combined Curriculum Review Committee/Training Advisory Group, provides a focal point for the oversight and approval of all corporate training for Energy Northwest.
+On the corporate level, the Curriculum Review Committee/Training Advisory Group (CRC/TAG), described in GBP-TQS-02, Management and Generic Sector Training Combined Curriculum Review Committee/Training Advisory Group, provides a focal point for the oversight and approval of all corporate training for Energy Northwest.
 The CRC/TAG is responsible for ensuring that training meets business needs, is aligned with strategic objectives, and that training resources are maximized.

-GEN-TQS-01, Training Program Administration, and GBP-HR-28, Management, Training, Leadership, and Development, describe processes for identifying training needs for employees and contractors, and ensuring staff are qualified to perform their assigned duties.
+GEN-TQS-01, Training Program Administration, describes the administration of the Columbia Generating Station Training Program and outlines training administration responsibilities.
 Training needs for most staff are captured in the Energy Northwest Personnel Qualification Directory (PQD), an online module of the Asset Suite system that tracks training requirements and provides notification of the need to update training.
 (NOTE: Some offsite facilities have training tracking systems.)
-PQD provides a listing of all training courses that Energy Northwest provides to staff.
+Asset Suite provides a listing of all training courses that Energy Northwest provides to staff.